Duplin: 910-463-4299 / New Hanover: 910-815-0900

 • Assessment and Planning: Regularly evaluate IT assets to identify which equipment is approaching EOL/EOSL.
 Develop a comprehensive plan for upgrading or replacing these assets with sustainable alternatives.

-• Third-Party Maintenance (TPM): Engage TPM providers to extend the lifespan of existing hardware.
+• Third-Party Maintenance (TPM): Engage with TPM providers to extend the lifespan of existing hardware.
 TPM services often include repair, refurbishment, and maintenance, reducing the need for immediate replacement and minimizing e-waste.

 • Refurbishment and Reuse: Prioritize refurbishing outdated hardware where possible.
 Refurbished equipment can be redeployed within the organization or sold to other entities, promoting a circular economy.